Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-from-container-registry-using-maven-plugin.md

 # How to use the Maven Plugin for Azure Web Apps to deploy a Spring Boot app in Azure Container Registry to Azure App Service

-The **[Spring Framework]** is a popular open-source framework that helps Java developers create web, mobile, and API applications.
-This tutorial uses a sample app created using [Spring Boot], a convention-driven approach for using Spring to get started quickly.

-This article demonstrates how to deploy a sample Spring Boot application to Azure Container Registry, and then use the Maven Plugin for Azure Web Apps to deploy your application to Azure App Service.
+This article demonstrates how to deploy a sample [Spring Boot] application to Azure Container Registry, and then use the Maven Plugin for Azure Web Apps to deploy your application to Azure App Service.

 > [!NOTE]
+>
+> The Maven Plugin for Azure Web Apps for [Apache Maven](http://maven.apache.org/) provides seamless integration of Azure App Service  into Maven projects, and streamlines the process for developers to deploy web apps to Azure App Service.
 >
 > The Maven Plugin for Azure Web Apps is currently available as a preview.
 For now, only FTP publishing is supported, although additional features are planned for the future.
 >

 ## Prerequisites